Oshkosh (NYSE:OSK) Issues FY 2024 Earnings Guidance

-Oshkosh (NYSE:OSK – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
+Oshkosh (NYSE:OSK – Get Free Report) issued an update on its FY 2024 earnings guidance on Thursday morning.
 The company provided EPS guidance of 11.250-11.250 for the period, compared to the consensus EPS estimate of 10.360.
 The company issued revenue guidance of $10.7 billion-$10.7 billion, compared to the consensus revenue estimate of $10.3 billion.
 Oshkosh also updated its FY24 guidance to $11.25 EPS.

-Oshkosh (NYSE:OSK – Get Free Report) last posted its quarterly earnings data on Thursday, April 25th.
+Oshkosh (NYSE:OSK – Get Free Report) last released its quarterly earnings results on Thursday, April 25th.
 The company reported $2.89 earnings per share for the quarter, topping the consensus estimate of $2.26 by $0.63.
-The company had revenue of $2.54 billion for the quarter, compared to analysts’ expectations of $2.49 billion.
-Oshkosh had a net margin of 6.19% and a return on equity of 18.75%.
-Oshkosh’s revenue for the quarter was up 12.2% compared to the same quarter last year.
-During the same period in the prior year, the business earned $1.59 earnings per share.
-As a group, analysts predict that Oshkosh will post 10.33 EPS for the current fiscal year.
+The business had revenue of $2.54 billion during the quarter, compared to analysts’ expectations of $2.49 billion.
+Oshkosh had a return on equity of 18.75% and a net margin of 6.19%.
+The firm’s revenue for the quarter was up 12.2% compared to the same quarter last year.
+During the same period last year, the firm posted $1.59 EPS.
+As a group, equities analysts anticipate that Oshkosh will post 10.33 EPS for the current fiscal year.

 Insiders Place Their Bets

-In other Oshkosh news, SVP Anupam Khare sold 4,234 shares of the company’s stock in a transaction that occurred on Friday, February 9th.
-The stock was sold at an average price of $111.38, for a total value of $471,582.92.
-Following the completion of the sale, the senior vice president now owns 13,499 shares of the company’s stock, valued at $1,503,518.62.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-0.64% of the stock is owned by insiders.
+In other Oshkosh news, SVP Anupam Khare sold 4,234 shares of the business’s stock in a transaction that occurred on Friday, February 9th.
+The stock was sold at an average price of $111.38, for a total transaction of $471,582.92.
+Following the completion of the sale, the senior vice president now directly owns 13,499 shares of the company’s stock, valued at approximately $1,503,518.62.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 0.64% of the company’s stock.

 About Oshkosh